|Visit the Wade Center's YouTube page for more video recordings of past events.|

 February 1, 2017

-Dr. William Struthers, Professor of Psychology at Wheaton College, gave this talk at the Wade Center about the impact J.R.R.
+Dr. William Struthers, Professor of Psychology at Wheaton College, shares about the impact J.R.R.
 Tolkien's works have had on his life.
 Co-sponsored by the Wade Center and the Wheaton College Tolkien Society.

 April 30, 2015

 January 29, 2015

 "The Gospel as Fairy-Story: The Literary Art of J.R.R.
 Tolkien"

 Dr. Mitchell explores what Christian themes lay behind the captivating fairy stories of The Hobbit and Tolkien's other books.
 Lecture co-sponsored by the Wheaton College Tolkien Society.